 “Being able quickly to hire skilled executives to lead our medical centers and networks is a powerful tool to ensuring the best possible leadership being put in place,” said VA secretary Dr. David J. Shulkin.
 “Leaders establish the vision for our thousands of employees who are doing their best to serve our nation’s Veterans.
 They also ensure accountability for those employees who do not deliver the care our Veterans deserve.”

-VA encourages qualified candidates for medical center or network director positions to apply immediately by contacting the VHA Virtual Recruitment Center at 844-456-5208 or by visiting the VA Careers page at https://www.vacareers.va.gov/ and submitting a résumé for consideration.
+VA encourages qualified candidates for medical center or network director positions to apply immediately by contacting the VHA Virtual Recruitment Center at 844-456-5208 or by submitting a résumé for consideration to VACareers@va.gov.